Krafalski/GA-NYC-Bowie/w08/d02/classwork/recursion_ex/readme.md

 x3, y3, color)` which you can use to draw a triangle with vertices `(x1, y1)`, `(x2, y2)`, `(x3, y3)`.
 Write a recursive function
 `sierpinski` which recursively builds the triangles.

+#### Real Life

+Recursion is most often used when traversing trees.
+One tree structure we've used extensively is actually the DOM.
+All the DOM selector methods are implemented recursively.
+Construct a `walkTheDOM(node, func)` function which takes two arguments: `node` is the node to start from, and `func` is a callback which is to be be called on each node.
+Traverse the DOM tree and call `func` on each node.
+Use the `walkTheDOM` function to write a function `getElementByAttribute` which returns an array of DOM elements which have a particular attribute.